perwin/imfit/docs/api_ref/model_object.rst

 -  Computing the fit statistic (chi^2, etc.) from comparison of the current model image and the data image

--  Printing current parameter values
+-  Printing current parameter values in different formats

 -  Generating a bootstrap resampling pixel-index vector when bootstrap resampling is being done